MichelleBritton/michellebrittonhypnotherapy/README.md

 Chrome Developer Tools were used throughout the course of development, mainly to troubleshoot any layout issues that arose, such as margins and paddings, especially when optimising for smaller devices.

-I found the following issues during testing which have all be docuemntated in Solved Bugs:
+I found the following issues during testing which have all be documentated in Solved Bugs:

 - When implementing the responsive navigation the navigation slide in page would appear and disappear when resizing to 1024px and below.
 - The responsive navigation needed to close when clicking on anchor links.